ydydsnyd/mono/doc/docs/reference/server-push.md

 - Ensure that the `lastMutationID` for a client is updated transactionally along with the pushed mutations' effects.
-- All mutations with `id`s less than the client's current `lastMutationID` must be ignored.
+- All mutations with `id`s less than or equal to the client's current `lastMutationID` must be ignored.
 - All mutations with `id`s greater than the client's current `lastMutationID+1` must be ignored.